 At the core of IPKISS is a power Python scripting framework.
 We opted for a scripting layer because it poses the minimum of constraints.
 The Python language is easy to read, is an accepted industry-standard, and comes with a rich ecosystem of scientific and engineering packages.
 Moreover, it makes IPKISS an open environment, where it is possible to integrate different design and simulation tools (even from other tool vendors) into your design flow.

-IPKISS development originated at Ghent University and IMEC in 2002, to enable mask design of large silicon photonics circuits, which was difficult with any of the tools at that time.
+IPKISS development originated at Ghent University and imec in 2002, to enable mask design of large silicon photonics circuits, which was difficult with any of the tools at that time.
 Over time, the framework evolved into much more than layout, incorporating multiple simulations tools (electromagnetic and circuit) and an entire test & measurement framework.
-In 2012, a limited version of IPKISS was open sourced, and is widely used for many tape-outs of silicon photonic chips.
+In 2012, a limited version of IPKISS was open sourced, and was widely used for many tape-outs of silicon photonic chips.
 In 2014, Luceda Photonics was incorporated to bring the development of IPKISS up to industry standards and provide commercial support and services.
-This resulted in a major upgrade of the software that full integrates layout and simulation and will enable the integration with electronic design flows.
+This resulted in a major upgrade of the software that fully integrates layout and simulation and enables the integration with electronic design flows.

 The name IPKISS is not chosen as an acronym, although you could come up with meaningful expansions such as Integrated Photonics: Keep It Simple Stupid (although we’re not that fond of the last word at Luceda Photonics).
 The origin of the name lies in the original purpose of the framework, which was making really complex photonic mask layouts.
 IPKISS was named after Stanley Ipkiss, the key character in the comic books The Mask (and the movie with Jim Carrey).
 The name just stuck; we like it.
 The name of the PICAZZO component library is a tongue-in-cheek to the artist Pablo Picasso, who, during a period in his life, was an enthusiastic painter of masks.